 When you’re ready to launch your boat for the season, make sure you’re prepared and protected!
 One of the most important things to think about before you take your boat out is your safety and the safety of others.
-Many boat related injuries and accidents can be easily prevented by ensuring you have the correct items in your boat.
-Before you set sail, make sure you bring the following safety items along:
+Many boat-related injuries and accidents can be prevented by having the correct safety items in your boat.
+Before you set sail, check the list below to ensure you have the important items you need.

-A life jacket or PFD must be available for each person on board, in the appropriate size.
-If you’re towing a skier or a tube behind the boat, these people will need a PFD as well.
-In most provinces, kids 12 - 16 and under are required to wear a PFD on a moving vessel.
+A life jacket or PFD in appropriate sizes must be available for each person on board.
+If you’re towing a skier or a tube behind the boat, they will need a PFD as well.
+In most provinces, kids 12 – 16 and under, are required to wear a PFD on a moving vessel.
 Likewise, anyone riding a personal watercraft (PWC) must have a PFD on board at all times.

-In case of an emergency of any kind, the first thing you should do is ensure that all passengers onboard put their life jackets on immediately.
-A safer option is to recommend that all those onboard put them on right at the dock before departure.
-Think about your fur friends on board, and ensure they wear a lifejacket too.
+In case of an emergency of any kind, the first thing to do is ensure that all passengers onboard put their life jackets on immediately.
+(A safer option is to recommend that all those onboard are wearing them before departure.)
+Don’t forget any furry friends on board and ensure they wear a lifejacket too!

 In addition to the life jackets and PFDs worn, you’ll need at least one floating device (Type IV) on board, that you can throw to an individual in trouble in the water.
 This can be a cushion, a ring buoy or other device.
 Although only one device is required, it’s better to have several.
 Some of these items may come with a line attached so you can pull a person closer to the boat to get them out of the water.

 There are different kinds and ratings for fire extinguishers, so to keep it simple, remember that:

 - Boats under 26 feet need at least one B-1 type extinguisher.